 Getting involved in a legal case, regardless of your role, can have serious consequences – even as severe as losing your medical license or being sued.
 This upcoming attorney-led online training will provide you with the insider tactics of how to survive as an expert or fact witness with less stress, cost and fallout.

 This online training session will provide you with proven witness strategies to appropriately prepare for your time on the stand.
-Don’t wait — sign up today for Gina’s 60-minute training session.
+Don’t wait — sign up today for Bryan’s 60-minute training session.